s-alad/memrise-bot-executable/README.md

 run the script
 it will learn your words and complete your memrise task

-*simple html version still not done*
+*simple html wrapper version still not done*